 Ellen Whittingstall is the Coordinator Governance Public Officer, City Corporate at Liverpool City Council and has been a member of Local Government Professionals Australia, NSW since 2017.
-Adam shares her professional journey and achievements in the local government sector.
+Ellen shares her professional journey and achievements in the local government sector.

 Tell us about how you started your career in local government?